pegasos1/rust-ndarray/talk1/index.md

   + The low dimensional views are lightweight
   + and easy to see through for the optimizing compiler
   + ...but we have no operations that dynamically change the number of axes of an array.
-+ General signed strides per axis representation
++ A signed stride per axis
   + Can represent different memory layouts
   + ...but some operations must have multiple cases depending on layout